root-foundation/root/tokens/@homan.md

 I want my shareholders to be people who actively contribute to my success, whether by opening doors, amplifying my work, offering guidance, or strengthening RootNet itself.
 My cap table is not just a list of investors; it is a reflection of who is in my corner.

 Because a personal token is more **personal and long-term** than a typical investment instrument, this level of curation is required.
-Shareholding in @homan isn't about quick liquidity or short-term speculation; it's about building enduring alignment over a lifetime.
+Shareholding in @homan isn't about quick liquidity or short-term speculation; it's about building enduring alignment over a long term.

 Accordingly, shareholding in @homan is **curated**:
 - **Entry:** I will only accept *new* shareholders if I believe their involvement will significantly and positively impact my success.